 What You Need to Know About Rhinoplasty

-Maybe you have been unhappy with your nose for as long as you can remember, or perhaps you are having difficulty breathing; either way, a rhinoplasty or nose reshaping may be an option for you.
+Maybe you have been unhappy with your nose for as long as you can remember, or perhaps you are having difficulty breathing; either way, rhinoplasty, or nose reshaping, may be an option for you.

-A rhinoplasty can change many things about your nose, including your nose size (in relation to your face), nose width at the bridge, the size and position of the nostrils, and nose profile (by downsizing visible humps, bumps or depressions on the bridge).
+Rhinoplasty can change many things about your nose, including your nose size (in relation to your face), nose width at the bridge, the size and position of the nostrils, and nose profile (by downsizing visible humps, bumps or depressions on the bridge).
+Some plastic surgeons specialize in ethnic rhinoplasty, a great option for people of different ethnicities and backgrounds who are looking for a subtle change to their nose.

-A rhinoplasty can also reshape the nasal tip, improve the appearance of large, wide or upturned nostrils and correct nasal asymmetry.
-From a functional standpoint, a rhinoplasty can correct certain breathing difficulties such as those due to a deviated septum.
-Rhinoplasty is also an option for certain birth defects or noses that have been injured in car or sports accidents
+Rhinoplasty can also reshape the nasal tip, improve the appearance of large, wide or upturned nostrils and correct nasal asymmetry.
+From a functional standpoint, rhinoplasty can correct certain breathing difficulties such as those due to a deviated septum.
+Rhinoplasty is also an option for certain birth defects and for noses that have been injured in car or sports accidents.

 Here's what you need to know now about rhinoplasty.